mayankk2308/swipt/README.md

 swiptManager.executeSerialBatch(unixScriptFiles: scriptBatch, withPrivilegeLevels: privilegeLevels, ...)
 ```

 This function does not support a completion handler at the moment.
 A more comprehensive threading system will be implemented at a later date.
+As of now, a single off-main serial queue is supported for scripts.

 ## License
 This project is available under the **MIT** license.
 Please see the [license](https://github.com/mayankk2308/swipt/blob/master/LICENSE.md) file for more information.